 The foundation takes a four-pillared approach to CSR:

-- A community fund targeting initiatives related to the Sur community where its world-class, three-train liquefaction plant is located.
+a.
+A community fund targeting initiatives related to the Sur Community where its world-class, three-train liquefaction plant is located.

-- Delivering value for Oman LNG and Shareholders (Synergy) – Through providing corporate affairs support to enhance the brand, manage reputation and sustain Oman LNG’s license to operate.
+2. Delivering value for OLNG (Synergy) – Through providing corporate affairs support to enhance the brand, manage reputation and keep our license to operate.

 In 2016, one year after establishment, ODF’s high-degree of CSR practices started to receive international recognition: the ‘Best Corporate Social Responsibility Programme of the Year’ award from Petroleum Economist; the Asia Best Corporate Responsibility Practices award and the Asia Best Community Development award.
 In 2017, the foundation received the most prestigious acknowledgement, ‘His Majesty Award for Voluntary Work 2017’, the highest achievement in Oman for CSR efforts and regionally the ‘Best Company in Social Responsibility 2017’ by Arab Best Award in the Arab world.
 In addition, Shell International recognised the foundation for its exemplary CSR efforts; all significant acknowledgements from industry peers and beyond.
 This acknowledges ODF’s unique CSR model supporting interests of the Government of Oman, NGOs and other stakeholders who helped to establish the vision of its CSR programmes and the creation of ODF.